rapid7/metasploit-framework/How-to-get-started-with-writing-an-auxiliary-module.md

 Another interesting fact about auxiliary modules is that some of them aren't so different from being exploits.
 The main difference is how it's defined in Metasploit: if a module pops a shell, it's an exploit.
 If not, even though it takes advantage of a vulnerability, it still belongs to the auxiliary category.

+So you see, if you're an auxiliary module addict, you're the same cool cat as the rest of us.
+Probably an experienced one.

 ### Plan your module

 Just like writing a software, before you start coding you should have a clear and specific goal for what your auxiliary module does.
 It's never a good idea to have multiple functionalities in a single module.
 You should break it down into multiple modules instead.